 Amityville Horror House: Amityville, New York

-The most famous haunted house in the United States is undoubtedly this stately waterfront home on New York’s Long Island.
-While the movie "Amityville Horror" was based on the house’s dark history, its reality is scarier than anything Hollywood could dream up.
+The most famous haunted house in the U.S. is undoubtedly this stately waterfront home on New York’s Long Island.
+The movie The Amityville Horror was based on the house’s dark history.

-It all started back in 1974, when, for reasons unknown, Ronald DeFeo, Jr. shot and killed his mother, father, two sisters, and two brothers while they slept.
+It all started back in 1974, when, for reasons unknown, Ronald DeFeo Jr. shot and killed his mother, father, two sisters, and two brothers while they slept.
 He was sentenced to life in prison, despite arguing that voices in the home told him to do it.

 With its owners dead or in jail, the house was put up for sale and the Lutz family bought the place.
 They claimed to regret it almost instantly.
 They heard strange noises, were woken up at odd times, felt chills, had swarms of flies invade the house, saw cloven pig hoof prints in the snow, and the Lutz’s young daughter developed a scary imaginary friend.
 A priest was unable to exorcise the spirit, and the family moved out just 28 days later.
 New owners took over the house.

 The Lutz’s claims inspired the famous book, The Amityville Horror, by Jay Anson.
 While the Lutzs still swear to the authenticity of their ordeal, many people have come forward to dispute several details in their story, including the family’s former lawyer, district courts, and local Native American leaders (since one of the book’s claims was that the house was built on an ancient Native American burial ground).